LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 Any modification of RPC service add bit possibility of regression to existing open source SDL functionality.

 Adding additionnal custom service support with pluguble system will provide ability for seamless integration of proprietary features using SmartDeviceLink for OEM producers

-### Motivation for application developers

-SDL should provide ability to use only [SmartDeviceink Protocol](https://github.com/smartdevicelink/protocol_spec) as protocol for data transfer.

 OEM provider can use raw connection for custom services, but SDLP(SmartDeviceink Protocol) is better.
 Benefits of SDLP usage described below.